AnnabelLarge/AnnabelLarge.github.io/_pages/for_fun.md

 redirect_from:
 ---
 ## When I'm not doing research...
-Last updated: August 25th, 2022
+Last updated: February 10th, 2023

 ### what am I reading?
 *Academic*: Brushing up on my biology with [Molecular Biology of the Cell (6th ed.)](https://books.google.com/books/about/Molecular_Biology_of_the_Cell.html?id=jK6UBQAAQBAJ)